silver-surfer94/reminder-pro/README.md

 ## Reminder Pro

-App that creates reminders and assignes a random photo to each of them.
+App that creates reminders and assigns a random photo to each of them.

 Uses ReactJS, Redux, Element-React and cookies.